 For an intervention to be successful, it needs to be well planned and structured with clear and concise goals and expectations.
 It can sometimes take more than one conversation for an intervention to work as intended.

 An intervention is a formal conversation between loved ones and a person who has substance use disorder.
 The main goal of an intervention is to get the person to seek treatment and professional help.

 Interventions are often surprises to the individual and set up by friends and family members ahead of time.
 They can be planned by the family alone, or can involve the help of a professional “interventionist” – someone who is trained to help plan and moderate the conversation.

 The intervention should be a structured meeting planned in advance.
 It is used to have an emotional conversation with someone about how their SUD is impacting those around them and encourage them to seek positive change.

 How Effective Are Interventions?

-Interventions are shown to be between 80% and 90% effective at getting someone into a treatment program (the primary goal of the intervention).
+Interventions have been shown to be between effective at getting someone into a treatment program.

 Types of Interventions